vaib-dev/Courses/4-software-engineering/6-software-testing.md

 We will discuss them deeply in the course software testing.

 ### Integration Testing
 Unit testing ensures that all the modules have been tested and each of them work  properly and individually.
 Unit testing does not guarantee that when these modules will be integrated then also they will work fine.
-Integration testing uncovers errors that arises when modules are integrated to buid the overall system.
+Integration testing uncovers errors that arises when modules are integrated to build the overall system.

 <img src="https://kithnkin0508.files.wordpress.com/2017/05/what-is-integrationtesting.png" height="" width="">